clvrai/furniture/README.md

 We are announcing the launch of the **IKEA Furniture Assembly environment** as a first-of-its-kind benchmark for testing and accelerating the automation of physical assembly processes.
-An agent (Sawyer, Baxter, Cursor) is required to move, align, and connect furniture parts sequentially.
+An agent (Sawyer, Baxter, Jaco, Panda, Fetch) is required to move, align, and connect furniture parts sequentially.
 The task is completed when all parts are connected.